Discordi0/Practice/HBT/Sherlock/Operation Blackout 2025. Phantom Check.md

 #### A:

-Provided with the scenario comes a .zip file with 2 .evtx inside, Powershell and Powershell
+Provided with the scenario comes a .zip file with 2 .evtx inside, Powershell and Powershell Operational.

+Reading through this article (https://vulnerx.com/malware-evasion-wmi/) i can see that it uses

 ### Q2: Which WMI query did the attacker execute to retrieve the current temperature value of the machine?